 When the collector is installed in a virtual machine, you can now test and apply the collector configuration (for container environments, simply restart the collector):

 ...
 I [server1] Testing log collection (Amazon RDS)...
 I [server1] Log test successful I Successfully reloaded pganalyze collector (PID 123)

 The collector will start sending logs shortly.

-The collector will only collect log data when you have an Amazon RDS host name specified (the instance name is auto-detected), or you manually specify the
+The collector will only collect log data when you have an Amazon RDS host name specified (the instance/cluster name is auto-detected), or you manually specify the

 In addition, you need to ensure that AWS APIs can be accessed either by using the EC2 metadata service, or by manually specifying the

 In case you get permission errors, make sure your IAM user has the appropriate policy associated.

 You will then see Log Insights data on your database within a few minutes: